Baghdad: Religion

 The majority of the citizens are Muslims with minorities of Christians, Yezidis, Jews and Mandeans also present.
 There are many religious centers distributed around the city including mosques, churches, synagogues and Mashkhannas cultic huts.
-The city historically has a predominantly Sunni population, but by the early 21st century around 52% of the city's population were Shi'ites.
-Sunni Muslims make up 29–34% of Iraq's population and they are still a majority in west and north Iraq.
+The city historically had a predominantly Sunni population, but by the early 21st century about 52% of the city's population were Shi'ites.
+Sunni Muslims make up 29–34% of Iraq's population and are still a majority in west and north Iraq.
 As early as 2003, about 20% of the population of the city was the result of mixed marriages between Shi'ites and Sunnis.
 Following the civil war between Sunni and Shia militia groups during the occupation of Iraq, the population of Sunnis significantly decreased as they were pushed out of many neighborhoods.
-Today majority of the neighborhoods are either entirely Sunni or Shi'ite.
-While few localities are mixed, such as Yarmouk.
+A majority of the neighborhoods have become either entirely Sunni or Shi'ite, while a few localities are mixed, such as Yarmouk.

-The Christian community in Baghdad is divided among various denominations, mainly the Chaldean Catholic Church and the Syriac Catholic Church.
-There is also a significant presence of followers of the Assyrian Church of the East and the Syriac Orthodox Church, along with the largest Armenian Apostolic and Protestant communities in Iraq, which is also located in Baghdad.
-The city serves as the headquarters of the Chaldean Catholic Church, with its see located in the Cathedral of Our Lady of Sorrows, while the Ancient Church of the East has its see in the Cathedral of the Virgin.
-Before the Iraq War in 2003, Baghdad was home to 300,000–800,000 Christians, primarily concentrated in several neighborhoods with a Christian majority or significant minority, the most notable being Karrada and al–Dora, which had around 150,000 Christians.
-After 2003, a large number of Christians were displaced in wars and many of them fled to Baghdad after ISIS's takeover of Mosul.
-Today about 100,000 Christians remained in Baghdad, primarily in Karrada and Mansour district.
+The Christian community in Baghdad is divided among mainly the Chaldean Catholic Church and the Syriac Catholic Church.
+There is also a significant presence of the Assyrian Church of the East and the Syriac Orthodox Church, along with the largest Armenian Apostolic and Protestant communities in Iraq, which is also located in Baghdad.
+The city is the headquarters of the Chaldean Catholic Church, with its see located in the Cathedral of Our Lady of Sorrows, while the Ancient Church of the East has its see in the Cathedral of the Virgin.
+Before the Iraq War in 2003, Baghdad was home to 300,000–800,000 Christians, primarily concentrated in several neighborhoods with a Christian majority or significant minority, such as Karrada and al–Dora, which had about 150,000 Christians.
+After 2003, a large number of Christians were displaced, and many of them fled to Baghdad after ISIS' takeover of Mosul.
+About 100,000 Christians remain in Baghdad, primarily in Karrada and Mansour district.